Sami Yaffa: Demolition 23, Mad Juana, Joan Jett and Murphy's Law

-Demolition 23 saw Yaffa in another band with Michael Monroe.
-This group also featured Jay Henning (Star Star) and drummer Jimmy Clark.
+In 1993 Michael Monroe and Sami Yaffa started a new band Demolition 23.
+The band also featured guitarist Jay Henning (Star Star) and drummer Jimmy Clark (Scandal).
 Henning was later replaced with Nasty Suicide.
 Demolition 23 recorded one album produced by Little Steven.
-The group broke up with only one album after Nasty left in the middle of a European tour.
+The group broke up with only one album in 1995.
 Earlier in 1993 Yaffa and Monroe recorded Steppenwolf's song "Magic Carpet Ride" with Guns N' Roses guitarist Slash for the movie Coneheads.

 In 1995, Yaffa formed Mad Juana (briefly known as Lewt Vagrant) with his wife Karmen Guy.
 Yaffa described the band's sound as "Think of the Pogues meets (the) Clash with all acoustic instruments.
 Beautiful female voice in a Velvet Underground dungeon.".
 The following year he played bass on an album by Jan Stenfors, aka Hanoi Rocks' Nasty Suicide.

-From 2000-02, Yaffa played in the New York based band Vasquez with former DGeneration guitarist Richard Bacchus.
-Along with drummer Eric Kuby, this trio released one CD, titled "Two Songs", and also recorded a live record which remains unreleased to this day (Yaffa is in possession of the master tapes).
-In 2002 Yaffa toured in the United States and in Japan with Murphy's Law.
-He joined up with Joan Jett and played with her for a year, until 2004.
+From 2000 to 2002, Yaffa played in the New York-based band Vasquez with former DGeneration guitarist Richard Bacchus.
+Along with drummer Eric Kuby, this trio released one CD, titled "Two Songs" Sami also played on, produced and recorded Ricky Bacchus's first solo album "Luckiest Girls".
+In 2001-2002 Yaffa toured in the United States and in Japan with Murphy's Law.
+He joined Joan Jett and The Blackhearts in 2002 and toured with her until 2004 and played on album Naked.